gsiems/pg-api/util/readme.md

 * `init_database_scripts.sh` Creates the initial scripts for creating a database.

-* `init_doc_schema_scripts.sh`  Creates both the directory structure for one or more new data table schemas and the initial scripts for creating the schemas and schema objects.

-* `init_api_schema_scripts.sh` Creates both the directory structure for one or more new API schemas and the initial scripts for creating the schemas and schema objects.
+* `init_schema_scripts.sh` Creates both the directory structure for one or more new schemas and the initial scripts for creating the schemas and schema objects.

 * `reconcile_source_files.sh` Reconciles the current list of DDL files in the schema directories with the includes '\i' file list contained in the